Evergreen, San Jose: History

 Evergreen was originally part of Rancho Yerba Buena, a Mexican-era rancho grant given to Antonio Chaboya, a member of a prominent, local Californio family, by Governor José Figueroa.
 The Chaboya family played an important role in the development of the area and is memorialized in Evergreen through various place names, such as Chaboya Middle School, Chaboya Park, Chaboya Road, and the Chaboya neighborhood of Evergreen.

 Evergreen was the site of gliding experiments in 1911 by John J. Montgomery, an important figure in pioneering aeronautics.
 In his honor the local community has established John J. Montgomery Elementary School, Montgomery Park (City of San Jose).

 Montgomery's last glider, named "The Evergreen", after the San Jose district, was restored by the Smithsonian Institution and is currently on display at the San Diego Air and Space Museum in San Diego, California.

 Geography

 Evergreen is located in East San Jose.
 The Alum Rock district is located north of Evergreen and Silver Creek Valley (sometimes considered part of Evergreen) is located south of Evergreen.
 To the east of Evergreen is the Diablo Range.

-Waterways in Evergreen include Thompson Creek and Silver Creek.
+Waterways in Evergreen include Thompson Creek, Upper Silver Creek and Lower Silver Creek.